qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 well as contributors to the [targeting stage](../Compilation_And_Targeting.md#targeting) of the QIR compiler.

-The adaptive profile specifies supersets of the base profile that enables control flow based on mid-circuit measurements and classical computations within coherence times.
-A back-end can support this profile by supporting a minimum set of features beyond the base profile and can opt-in for features beyond that.
+The adaptive profile specifies supersets of the base profile that enable control flow based on mid-circuit measurements and classical computations within coherence times.
+A backend can support this profile by supporting a minimum set of features beyond the base profile and can opt in for features beyond that.
 This marks the first attempt at defining a profile greater in scope than the base profile but still limited when compared to the full QIR specification.

 Being a superset of the base profile means that these 3 *capabilities* must be implemented (a few restrictions are removed from the base profile):

 1. An adaptive profile program can execute a sequence of quantum instructions that transform the quantum state.
-2. An adaptive profile program can measure any qubit used in the program and thus a back-end must be able to measure the state of all qubits for use in program output generation.
+2. An adaptive profile program can measure any qubit used in the program and thus a backend must be able to measure the state of all qubits for use in program output generation.
 3. An adaptive profile program must produce one of the specified [output schemas](../output_schemas/).

-Minimum capability additions to the base profile an adaptive profile supporting back-end must be able to support:
+Minimum capability additions to the base profile an adaptive profile supporting backend must be able to support:

 <!-- markdownlint-disable MD029 -->
 4. Conditional branching (the profile must support the `br` instruction assuming that the instruction only expresses non-loop control flow).
 Since support for the `br` instruction relies on the `i1` type a small amount of instructions implementing classical logic on `i1` types is also assumed.
 5. Mid-circuit measurement (`quantum__qis__mz__body` or some other measurement function must be supported in the quantum instruction set).
 6. Conditional quantum operations in the instruction set that appear in the target basic blocks of a `br` instruction must be performed conditionally as with a classical LLVM program.
 7. An `rt` function to turn a measurement result into a boolean (`__quantum__rt__read_result__body`) must be in the instruction set.

-Beyond this, a back-end can opt into one or more of the following additional capabilities to extend minimal adaptive profile compliance with additional features.
+Beyond this, a backend can opt into one or more of the following additional capabilities to extend minimal adaptive profile compliance with additional features.
 A maximal adaptive profile program adds all of the following capabilities.
 The extended possible adaptive profile capabilities a program can express are:

 8. Qubit resetting (`__quantum__qis__reset__body` supported in the instruction set).
 9. Classical computations on integers, floating-point numbers, or fixed-point numbers.